thiagomgd/geekosaurblog/src/posts/2016/07/wynonna-earp-season-1-review.md

 and that we really care about the heroes (#wayhaught).

 ## Characters, representation, and interaction
-Speaking of #Wayhaught, that's what Wynonna Earp did formidably.
+Speaking of #wayhaught, that's what Wynonna Earp did formidably.
 They didn't just put a lesbian couple onscreen, but they were represented with respect, care and in a realistic way.
 They also interacted with its fanbase, sharing art and fiction created by the fandom.
 Of course, there were a lot of memes and gifs.